The Windsor Long Walk has to be one of the most striking strolls in England.

 After all, who doesn’t want to the chance to spot free-roaming deer between some ancient English Oaks!

-In total there are 500 deer in this park and they are quite used to people and posing for photos, so camera at the ready!
+In total, there are 500 deer in this park and they are quite used to people and posing for photos, so camera at the ready!

 The Deer Park is a short add on to the Long Walk and a great one for families as the trails are well-marked and easily defined.

-From Virginia Water
+Starting from Virginia Water

-If you feel like branching out even further however, then why not take in more of Great Windsor Park’s 4,800 aches, by beginning your stroll from Virginia Wates and traversing through huge swathes of this free green space to end at Snow Hill and finally the Windsor Long Walk.
+If you feel like branching out even further however, then why not take in more of Great Windsor Park’s 4,800 aches, by beginning your stroll from Virginia Wales?

 You’ll then walk for over 10km through this amazing green, enjoying many of its lakes, gardens, sculptures and historical features, before finishing at Snow Hill and descending along the Windsor Long Walk to the Castle.